GarciaInes/Scrum-Mastering/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
-Current logic and expected including reasoning.
+Current logic and expected, including the reasoning.

 **To Reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce the behaviour:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
 4. See error

-**Expected behavior**
+**Expected behaviour**
 A clear and concise description of what you expected to happen and why.

 **Screenshots**